souk4711/hakoniwa/README.md

 The CLI is licensed under the [GPL-3.0-only](./hakoniwa-cli/LICENSE).

-The Library is licensed under the [LGPL-3.0-linking-exception](./hakoniwa/LICENSE).
+The Library is licensed under the [LGPL-3.0 WITH LGPL-3.0-linking-exception](./hakoniwa/LICENSE).